Traditional Thai Clothing-16 Beautiful Outfits From Thailand

 ↓ 10 – Sabai

-Sabai, also known as ‘phaa biang’, is worn to cover the chest.
+Sabai, also known as ‘phase biang’, is worn to cover the chest.
 It is similar to a shawl, except with a Southeast Asian touch to it.
 The word ‘Sabai’ literally refers to a woman’s silk breast cover in Thailand as well as other countries in Southeast Asia such as Cambodia.
 Sabai is not only worn by women, though.
 It is worn by men in Lao on religious occasions and weddings.
 These usually have checkered patterns.
 Sabai is typically one foot wide.
-It falls down diagonally over one shoulder like a sash, whereas the other shoulder remains bare.
+It falls diagonally over one shoulder like a sash, whereas the other shoulder remains bare.
 The concept of Sabai was inspired by the Indian Sari, which also covers one shoulder.
 Though, a sari is worn with a blouse below.
 In the case of Sabai, the blouse is not so common.

 The origin of the Sabai is thought of as being invented in the 1st century AD during the Funan era.
 The tale attached to it includes the founders of the Kingdom of Funan, Preah Thaong and Neang Neak.
 According to the legend, Preah Thong holds on to a piece of cloth worn on the Nagini during the journey to Naga’s kingdom.
 That piece of cloth is known as Sabai.
 In this tale, Sabi symbolizes the Naga princess’s tail.
 This inspired the wedding custom where the groom must cling to the bride’s Sabai as they enter their honeymoon room.